Apprenticeships in the United Kingdom

 Apprenticeships have a long tradition in the United Kingdom, dating back to around the 12th century.
-They flourished in the 14th century and were expanded during the industrial revolution.
+They were flourishing by the 14th century and were the major form of training in manufacturing and services in the sixteenth to eighteenth centuries.
+Apprenticeship declined during the Industrial Revolution as large firms and factories emerged, offering other ways to gain skills and more jobs were semi-skilled.
+They remained important in many occupations, however, throughout the 19th and 20th centuries.
 In modern times, apprenticeships were formalised in 1964 by act of parliament and they continue to be in widespread use to this day.

 Background

 An apprenticeship is a system for training a new generation of practitioners of a trade or profession with on-the-job training and often some accompanying study (classroom work and reading).
 Apprenticeships can also enable practitioners to gain a licence to practise in a regulated profession.
 Most of their training is done while working for an employer who helps the apprentices learn their trade or profession, in exchange for their continued labour for an agreed period after they have achieved measurable competencies.